cisagov/ScubaGear/docs/configuration/parameters.md

 >**Note**: Product names are separated by commas.

->**Note**: "defender" is also accepted as a product name.
-It is an alias for the Security Suite baseline.
+>**Note**: "defender" is no longer a product name.
+It was temporarily an alias for the Security Suite baseline, but is now removed.

 ## Quiet